witnet/xmpp-rs/README.md

 What's this?
 ------------

-A minimal DOM library on top of minidom-rs.
+A minimal DOM library on top of xml-rs.

 What license is it under?
 -------------------------